Discussing Torah matters because the Torah matters

 But then she’s pregnant.
 And you know how it is.
 During those long days out in the field, the shepherds get to talking.
 The wives of the shepherds get to talking.
 “Did you hear Sarah’s pregnant?”
 “Oh?
 Didn’t she spend the night at Abimelech’s house somewhat recently?”
 “Well Abimelech said he didn’t do anything with her.”
 “Oh yeah, right...”

 I’d sooner believe the Torah than a tabloid.
 There’s a verse in Genesis 25 that I love because it relates to this so-called “scandal.”
-It’s verse 19 and it starts this way: “These are the generations of Isaac: Abraham fathered Isaac, and Isaac was forty years old when he took Rebekah . . .”
+Verse 19 starts this way: “These are the generations of Isaac: Abraham fathered Isaac, and Isaac was . . .”

-Actually, that’s not how it reads.
-Did you notice anything missing?
+Actually, that’s not how it starts.
+But I bet you didn’t notice anything missing.
 I removed a portion that God included on purpose.
 I like to think He included it to quell the rumors that arise from Genesis 20.
-Here’s what it actually says (and note the redundancy): “These are the generations of Isaac, Abraham’s son: Abraham fathered Isaac, and Isaac was forty years old when he took Rebekah. . .”
+Here’s how it actually starts: “These are the generations of Isaac, Abraham’s son: Abraham fathered Isaac, and Isaac was . . .”

-Can you think of anyone else in the Bible whose birth was under “scandalous” circumstances?
+Can you think of anyone else in the Bible whose birth occurred under “scandalous” circumstances?

 Genesis 23: Part of a Larger Portrait